settlemint/docs/docs/using-platform/22_deployment-plans.md

 ## Resource pack

-The resource pack refers to the memory, vCPU and disk space allocated to your service.
-You can choose between **small, medium and large**.
-If at some point the current resource usage is about to reach its limit, and the service risks getting stuck, you can scale the resource pack.
+The resource pack refers to the memory, vCPU, and disk space allocated to your service.
+You can choose between **small, medium, and large** options.
+You can proactively scale the resource pack if you anticipate that current resource usage might approach its limit, which could potentially impact service performance.

 ## Recommended setup